Committee of Management

 Julia Cookson: Chair

-Executive Director, Advisory Chair M.Com (Bus), BA (Psych), GAICD, Certified Chair.
+M.Com (Bus), BA (Psych), GAICD, Certified Chair.

 Julia brings over 25 years of senior leadership, strategic development, and executive experience, including working as a qualified Director (AICD) on Health Services Boards.
 Her passion for health, aged care and community support services began when she worked as an Executive in a national genomics facility when technology started reshaping medical discovery.
 Since then, she has held Executive roles in large aged and disability care NFPs, national mental health and Family Violence providers.
 Her expertise spans Diversity and Inclusion, Governance, Strategy, HR, Finance, Risk and digital transformation through various stages in growth cycles, giving her a diverse perspective and deep understanding of shaping culture.
-Juila joined the Project Respect Committee of Management as Chair in November 2021.
+Julia joined the Project Respect Committee of Management as Chair in November 2021.

 M.Business Administration